solislemuslab/potato-seed-cert/README.md

 # Usage

 `Potato-Seed-Dashboard` is browser-based (preferably Google Chrome), and thus, no installation is needed.
-Users simply need to click on the following link: xxxxx.
+Users simply need to click on the following link: https://potato-seed-dashboard.wid.wisc.edu/.

 More details are available in the documentation: [DOCS.md](https://github.com/solislemuslab/potato-seed-cert/blob/master/DOCS.md).